 You should apply at least 3 days before your arrival.
-However, since the ESTA is valid for 2 years, it is recommended that you apply as soon as you are able.
+However, since the ESTA is valid for 2 years after issued, it is recommended that you apply as soon as you are able.

-The US ESTA approvals will be granted for a period of 2 (two) years or until the applicant's passport expires, whichever comes first.
+The US ESTA approvals will be granted for a period of 2 years after issued or until the applicant's passport expires, whichever comes first.
 The ESTA will show the applicable validity dates.